● See and listen to kid's phone surroundings remotely

-Not only can you regulate and monitor your child's Facebook activities with the Airdroid Parental App, but you can also track your kids' location, calls & SMS, and more.
+Not only can you regulate and monitor your child's Facebook activities with the Airdroid Parental Control app, but you can also track your kids' location, calls & SMS, and more.

 Airdroid Parental control app is more efficient, effective, and time-saving than Facebook's official parental controls configuration options.
 Get a Free Trial Today and preserve your kid's safety!